MaxKorbmacher/NormativeModels/README.md

 ## 📚 Notes

 - Subcortical volumes are currently not merged automatically; focus is on cortical volumes.
+However, the models are provided for both.
 - You can retrain models using `MFPR.R` and recompute RMSE with `calculate_training_rmse.R`.
 - Provided `output_rmse.csv` can be used if you skip retraining.